Skip to Content (Press Enter) Skip to Footer (Press Enter)

 In addition, Hobbycraft has a number of other effective engagement mechanisms including the fact that colleagues are kept informed of performance and strategy through regular presentations and updates.
 These updates are delivered via a combination of face-to-face meetings and company newsletters.

 Board meetings are attended by the People Director to ensure that the Board is kept abreast of employee-related matters, including demographics, diversity and gender equality, engagement activities, the results of surveys, labour turnover rates, learning and development activity, and pay and reward matters.
-The latter is also discussed in formal remuneration committee meetings.

 Our Diversity and Inclusion committee has the following mission statement: making sure all diversities are represented and included within our recruitment, advertising, products and content.
 The committee is made up of a diverse group of colleagues from across the business, with the outcome of committee meetings reported to directors on a quarterly basis.